mui/material-ui/docs/data/material/guides/interoperability/interoperability-pt.md

 }
 ```

-**Note:** If you are using emotion and have a custom cache in your app, that one will override the one coming from Material-UI.
+**Note:** If you are using emotion and have a custom cache in your app, that one will override the one coming from Material UI.
 In order for the injection order to still be correct, you need to add the prepend option.
 Aqui está um exemplo:

 ```jsx
 */}